Kenyon Martin: College career

 Martin went to the University of Cincinnati and played for the Cincinnati Bearcats under the direction of head coach Bob Huggins.
 He was homesick early in his freshman year and actually took a bus back home to Dallas.
 His mother and his older sister, who by then were both working two jobs and attending college, steered him to return to finish college.

-By Martin's junior year, he led Cincinnati to a 27-6 record and was named second-team All-Conference USA and, in the summer following, he led the U.S. team to the gold medal in the World University Games, leading the team in scoring and rebounding.
+By Martin's junior year, he led Cincinnati to a 27–6 record and was named second-team All-Conference USA and, in the summer following, he led the U.S. team to the gold medal in the World University Games, leading the team in scoring and rebounding.

-As a senior in 1999–2000, Martin averaged 18.9 points, 9.7 rebounds and 3.5 blocks per game during a season in which the Bearcats were ranked #1 for 12 weeks.
+As a senior in 1999–2000, Martin averaged 18.9 points, 9.7 rebounds and 3.5 blocks per game during a season in which the Bearcats were ranked No. 1 for 12 weeks.
 That season, he recorded his second triple double with 28 points, 13 rebounds, and 10 blocks vs. Memphis (in 1997, he recorded 24/23/10 vs. DePaul).
-Martin was the consensus National Player of the Year, earning numerous awards from various organizations, and the team was ranked #1 in the nation at the conclusion of the regular season.
+Martin was the consensus National Player of the Year, earning numerous awards from various organizations, and the team was ranked No. 1 in the nation at the conclusion of the regular season.
 However, Martin suffered a broken leg three minutes into the Bearcats' first game of the Conference USA Tournament, keeping him out of the NCAA Tournament that year.
-The team finished with a record of 29-4.
+The team finished with a record of 29–4.

 Martin remains the Bearcats' all-time leader in career blocked shots (292) and field goal percentage (.586).
 Cincinnati retired his #4 jersey on April 25, 2000.
 Later that year, he was selected first overall in the 2000 NBA draft by the New Jersey Nets.
-As of 2019, Martin remains the last American-born college senior to have been the top overall pick.
+As of 2024, Martin remains the last American-born college senior to have been the top overall pick.

 Martin graduated with a bachelor's degree in criminal justice.